 Everything a user needs is within the mojo platform itself.
 Users create their mojo map (a self-inventory survey) each quarter.
 This enables them - and their manager - to be able to track their motivation satisfaction levels.
 Regular mapping is important as this helps to foster open and transparent employee/manager relationships.
 Issues and improvements can be tackled sooner rather than later.
 Taking a map is easy.
 It can be completed in about 5 minutes, on any device.

-Reading a mojo map – top three motivators, motivation score, risk index, cluster analysis
+Reading a mojo map – top three motivators, mojo score, risk index, cluster analysis

 Ranking each motivator – individual rankings, levels and satisfaction scores